I love autumn. I love autumn and I wait for it because it’s always amazing to see my favourite places shoving off different seasons’ coats.

 You can also pop over to the Royal Mile where most of the pubs are overflowing with character and charm, and you might even be able to catch a live traditional folk and acoustic session.
 Two of the places worth visiting are The Royal Oak on Infirmary Street or Sandy Bells just beside the Meadows for some great entertainment.

 Wander around Edinburgh’s Old Tows cobbled streets and quiet corners where houses are stacked on top of each other – and venture down in one of the moody alleyways between them.

-Take Fleshmarket Close down to Cockburn Street or use a shortcut trough Advocates Close on the Royal Mile.
+Take Fleshmarket Close down to Cockburn Street or use a shortcut through Advocates Close on the Royal Mile.
 Try the Playfair Steps instead of walking up the Mound and to access Calton Hill from the Old Town enjoy Jacob’s Ladder.
-And then there’s New Steps and Scotsman Steps all providing great shortcuts.
+And then there are New Steps and Scotsman Steps all providing great shortcuts.

 #4.
 Be fascinated by autumn colours

 Anyone that has ever visited can easily agree that Edinburgh is beautiful at any time of the year, yet there’s that extra dose of magic during the autumn months.

 Not only do the trees start to change colours, but you’ll also be surprised by how beautiful ivy-covered buildings look.
 You’ll fight the urge to use every single adjective and autumn colour out there – orange-red, scarlet, crimson.

 On the day that I arrived, the soft light slipping through the shielding canopy in Princess Street gardens created beautiful patterns.
 The gentle breeze and golden yellow colours only added more magic to the early autumn morning.